Non-commutative effects on gravitational measurements: Introduction

-On the other hand, motivated by the string theory \cite{Witten:1995im,Seiberg:1999vs,Connes:1997cr,Chaichian:2000si}, generalized uncertainty principle \cite{Kempf:1994su}, quantum gravity \cite{AmelinoCamelia:2008qg}, Lorentz violation \cite{Colladay:1998fq,Carroll:2001ws}, and etc., the idea of non-commutativity of space has drawn quite a lot of interest in a wide range of areas from condensed matter physics to cosmology, high energy physics, and astrophysics.
-In a number of scenarios in string theory based on the large extra-dimensions there is a bound on the unification scale, thus, if non-commutative (NC) geometry as a promising alternative is induced by string theory, the corresponding length scale should be saticfied in this bound\cite{Antoniadis:1998ig,ArkaniHamed:1998rs}.
-These ideas offer exciting, near future, possibility of experimentally probing both non-commutativity and quantum gravity effects.
+On the other hand, motivated by string theory \cite{Seiberg:1999vs,Ardalan:1998ce}, generalized uncertainty principle \cite{Kempf:1994su}, quantum gravity \cite{AmelinoCamelia:2008qg}, Lorentz violation \cite{Colladay:1998fq,Carroll:2001ws}, and etc., the idea of NC spacetime has drawn quite a lot of interest in a wide range of areas from condensed matter physics\cite{Santos:2018ler,Hosseinzadeh:2015jra} to high energy physics\cite{Chaichian:2000si}, cosmology and astrophysics \cite{Connes:1997cr,Nasseri:2004ia,Alavi:2004aq}.
+In a number of scenarios in string theory based on the large extra-dimensions there is a bound on the unification scale, thus, if NC geometry as a promising alternative as suggested by some theories including string theory, the corresponding length scale should be satisfied in this bound\cite{Antoniadis:1998ig,ArkaniHamed:1998rs}.
+These ideas offer exciting, near future, possibility of experimentally probing both NC and quantum gravity effects.